Fattail scorpion: In captivity

 Despite the risks of keeping such a dangerously venomous species in captivity, Androctonus scorpions are frequently found in the exotic animal trade, A. amoreuxi and A. australis being the most commonly available.
 The fat-tailed scorpion's main diet when in captivity consists of cockroaches, grasshoppers, and crickets.
+However, the fat-tailed scorpion is able to go months without consuming food.
 Scorpions will generally try to kill and eat anything which moves and is smaller than themselves.
+Fat-tail scorpions kill their prey by first crushing them with their pincers and then injecting them with venom from their stingers.
+Once the prey has been stung, it causes paralysis and allows the scorpion to consume it with ease.
+Interestingly, the fat-tail scorpion can only ingest liquids.
 To simulate the desert environment, the enclosure used to keep the scorpion in must be kept at a temperature of between 26 and 30 C.